operasoftware/devopera/blog/_posts/2012-02-10-what-s-new-in-opera-development-snapshots-10-february-2011-edition.md

 ---
-title: 'What’s new in Opera development snapshots: 10 February 2011 edition'
+title: 'What’s New in Opera Development Snapshots: 10 February 2011 Edition'
 authors:
 - divya-manian
 tags:
 - opera-next
 - odin
-layout: article
+layout: post
 ---
 <p>The new Opera Next snapshot is out with a whole slew of fixes.
 Download it from the <a href="http://my.opera.com/desktopteam/blog/2012/02/10/core-dnt-mail-themes">links in the Desktop team&#39;s blog post</a> or wait a while for it to show up on your Opera Next updates.
 Here are what would be of interest to web developers:</p>